byTimo/react-batch-mount/README.md

     return <div>Some</div>
 });
 ```
-`setGlobalConfig` takes one of two objects:
+`setGlobalConfig` takes an object with field:
-- `{batchSize: number}` - explicit specify max component count in one batch
+- `maxBatchSize: number` - explicit specify max component count in one batch
-- `{budget: number}` - specify time in ms that you want to spend on mount one batch.
+- `budget: number` - specify time in ms that you want to spend on mount one batch.
 Size of the next batch dynamically calculate by mount time and size of the previous batch.
+- `delay: number` - specify delay between batch mounts in milliseconds
+- `trace: boolean` - enable scheduler writes logs

 For `BatchMountScheduler` the config is passed through props.
 ```javascript